ThoughtWorksStudios/collection-rt/README.md

 Websocket server on top of Redis to provide collections that sync cross client in realtime.

-Under development, don't use it for production now
+Under active development, try it out but don't use it for production yet
 ==============